 Feedback is shared and utilised differently in each store depending on the store’s particular needs.
 “We use it for one on one training, other stores share feedback in staff meetings – we’re doing x, y, z well, and need to improve on these things.” shares Jodi.

 So far it’s being used as a training tool as well as a performance metric tool and is reported on in board meetings.
 Says Jodi, “Store managers love it – it’s easy to use, has a great dashboard and really good information”.

 The impact: Happy people, happy customers

 Gathering that validated and instant feedback is now empowering store managers and upper management to create lasting change in the business.
 Feedback is used to determine which aspects of the business and customer service need to be improved, and which should come even further to the forefront, allowing Spotlight to act on feedback and continuously improve the business.
-“For example, in one of my stores they swapped around part of their store; they moved a category from one area to another based on feedback.”
+“For example, in one of my stores swapped around part of their store layout; they moved a category from one area to another based on feedback.”

 Additionally, instead of training everything generically across the board, feedback is utilised to pinpoint which stores and team members need further training, enabling the business to get more out of its people.

 Perhaps the biggest impact of asking for validated and instant feedback has been on Spotlight’s people.
 By simply asking what the customer thinks, the team has discovered the power of positive feedback and has even started getting competitive between regions around who can provide the best customer service.

 “Getting a balanced approach to feedback is so important – you need the positive as well,” says Jodi.
 “We didn’t realise what we were doing well, and a lot of our stores were really surprised that they were doing as well as they were – it’s so good for the team to know.
 It’s really lifted morale and showed them where it’s worthwhile to focus their attention.”